Jebbly/jebbly.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: CV_11-24.pdf
-description: This page just has some basic education information.
-For a complete research and work CV, please download the PDF.
+description: This page just has some basic information.
+For a (slightly more) complete research and work CV, please download the attached PDF.
 toc:
   sidebar: left
 ---